 FAQs

-Now that you know more about electric fireplace heaters, there may be some new or lingering questions.
+Now that you know more about electric fireplace heaters, you may have some new or lingering questions.
 If you have questions about how electric fireplace heaters work or whether they’re safe, then read on for answers to these and other common burning questions about these appliances.

 Q. Do electric fireplaces have to be vented?